WriterZephos/markdown_record/README.md

 {"markdown_record/demo/section":[{"type":"markdown_record/demo/section","id":3,"name":"Content DSL","subdirectory":"content","filename":"content_dsl"}]}
 ```

-All without creating a single controller, writing a single migration, creating a single view, or defining a single route.
+## All without creating a single controller, writing a single migration, creating a single view, or defining a single route.

 In other words, MarkdownRecord allows you to write your website's content and define static data at the same time, in the same markdown source file, and have it immediately available to render from your application.
 By embedding your static data right inside your markdown, or rather extracting your data from your content, you can cut out the hassle of writing database migrations and building forms just to store data that doesn't need to be updated by end users.
 This approach also helps to keep your application maintainable and consistent, as there will be less code (always a good thing) and only one source of truth for both your written copy and its associated data.

-The MarkdownRecord engine is packed with super useful features, such as content fragments which let you interact with your source files from within your application code, a powerful markdown Content DSL that lets you extract data out of your written content and interact with it in an object oriented way, and view helpers to make navigating between your rendered HTML content easy.
+The MarkdownRecord engine is packed with super useful features, such as content fragments which let you interact with your source files from within your application code, a powerful (and soon to be extensible) markdown Content DSL that lets you extract data out of your written content and interact with it in an object oriented way, and view helpers to make navigating between your rendered HTML content easy.

 ---